shruti-misra/husky100/_pages/future.md

   **-David Bowie**
 ---

-My Husky experience is characterized by wandering, finding a direction and wandering again.
+My Husky experience is characterized by a cycle of wandering and finding a direction.
 It has helped me cultivate resilience and a trust in myself that I will land on my feet no matter what.
 Because of it, I'm unafraid of getting lost and taking risks.
 In fact, I like being lost because that will lead me to a new place.
 By risking the unknown is how one finds truly exciting opportunities for change and impact.

 At this point, I'm still contemplating which path to take after I graduate.
 However, regardless of the path, I believe that my Husky experience has endowed me with the education, relationships, self-awareness and grit required to lead impact wherever I go.